 The IRS requires you to provide tax forms to payees using postal mail unless you’ve obtained consent from the payee to only deliver the forms electronically.
 If you don’t obtain consent for e-delivery, you can still e-deliver as long as you also mail the copy of the tax form to the payee.
 For more information, see the IRS Requirements for Furnishing Information Returns Electronically.

-Forms must be delivered by the first business day on or after January 31.
+You must deliver tax forms by the first business day on or after January 31.
 For postal delivery, tax forms must be postmarked by this date.

 Tax forms are always delivered to payees the first time they’re filed with a revenue authority.
 This includes e-filing with the IRS as well as exporting state files.
 If a tax form is both e-filed with the IRS and exported to a state file, it’s only delivered on the first of these events.